Ronaldo Afonso

-Ronaldo Lumungo Afonso (born 11 July 2000), sometimes known as just Ronaldo, is a Santomean footballer who plays as a winger for Liga Portugal 2 club Paços de Ferreira and the São Tomé and Príncipe national team.
+Ronaldo Lumungo Afonso (born 11 July 2000), sometimes known as just Ronaldo, is a Santomean professional footballer who plays as a winger for Ekstraklasa club Radomiak Radom and the São Tomé and Príncipe national team.

 International career

 Neves made his professional debut with the São Tomé and Príncipe national team in a 2–0 2018 African Nations Championship qualification loss to Cameroon on 12 August 2017.